jrsenthil-kumar2312/credit-system-with-locking/README.md

 # Credit System - Chasm

+This code shows a basic implementation of database table locking to ensure data consistency.
-Basic implementation of Credit APIs with `Node.js Express` framework using `Sequelize` with `PostgreSQL` database.
+This is based on a simple Credit APIs with `Node.js Express` framework using `Sequelize` with `PostgreSQL` database.

 ## Important Note:
 1. I kept the API implementation simple and below are some of the